We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Menopause is marked by the natural absence of a menstrual cycle for a woman for a period of 12 consecutive months.
-It’s also a time of slow decrease in the amount of hormones a woman produces.
+Menopause is marked by the natural absence of a menstrual cycle for a period of 12 consecutive months.
+It’s also a time of slow decrease in the hormones you produce.
 During menopause, the balance between estrogen, progesterone, and testosterone hormones changes.

-The period before menopause is called perimenopause, and with it comes symptoms like hot flashes and mood changes.
+The period before menopause is called perimenopause, and with it come symptoms, like hot flashes and mood changes.
 These symptoms start to subside in menopause.
-Most women begin to experience perimenopause symptoms during their 40s and 50s, though it can happen earlier.
+Most people begin to experience perimenopause symptoms during their 40s and 50s, though it can happen earlier.

 Perimenopause is natural and can last anywhere from 10 months to 4 years.
 For many, it may be longer.
-In addition to hot flashes and mood changes, women may experience these symptoms:
+In addition to hot flashes and mood changes, you may experience these symptoms:

 There may be natural ways to ease the discomfort and pain if you’re going through perimenopause or menopause.
 Among them, some teas may help fight your symptoms.
 Read on to learn more.

-Drugs can help balance the hormonal changes that occur during perimenopause.
-Hormones aren’t the best choice for many women.
-If you’re looking for more natural and homeopathic remedies, teas may be a healthy and less expensive option.
+Medications can help balance the hormonal changes that occur during perimenopause.
+But hormones aren’t the best choice for everyone.
+If you’re looking for more natural remedies, teas may be a healthy and less expensive option.

-While a woman’s levels of estrogen, progesterone, and testosterone drop during menopause, tea can help to lessen the symptoms of these changes.
+While your levels of estrogen, progesterone, and testosterone drop during menopause, tea can help lessen the symptoms of these changes.

 1. Black cohosh root